 The red squirrel is a very solitary little creature.
-In fact, each red squirrel takes it upon him or herself to defend a territory that ranges in between two acres and five acres.
-Not only are they defending the territory from other species of squirrels, namely grey squirrels, they are also defending from other red squirrels.
+In fact, each red squirrel takes it upon himself or herself to defend a territory that ranges between two acres and five acres.
+Not only are they defending the territory from other species of squirrels, namely grey squirrels, but they are also defending from other red squirrels.
 As you can thus imagine, these squirrels are considered quite aggressive, certainly more so than the rather shy gray squirrel.
 Although they are quite small in size, they are well known for taking off after the significantly larger grey squirrels, especially if they infringe on their territory.
 They are, however, much like grey squirrels, because they eschew hibernation during the winter months and instead remain quite active all throughout the year.
 However, they do not like extremely harsh and inclement weather, and so have been known to seek shelter and remain there during particularly intense storms.

 The red squirrels are unique in that the females go through two breeding seasons.
 They breed from March until May, and then again from July until September.
-Their gestation period lasts for forty days, at which point they give birth to a litter which contains anywhere from three to six baby squirrels.
+Their gestation period lasts for forty days, at which point they give birth to a litter that contains anywhere from three to six baby squirrels.
 They are hairless when they are born.
 They tend to develop quite slowly.
 The young stay with their mothers over the course of the summer.

 Red squirrels are also similar to grey squirrels when it comes to their nesting habits.
 Unlike grey squirrels, however, the reds prefer to nest in conifers.
 They make their nests out of shredded bark.
 They tend to construct them in trees that have either fallen or are hollow.
-Holes in the ground, hummocks, and the crotches of tree are popular nesting spots as well.
+Holes in the ground, hummocks, and crotches of trees are popular nesting spots as well.

 Part of the reason red squirrels are so territorial is because they store food in their area, in a central location.
 Typically, a red squirrel will use a brush pile, a hollow log, or a chamber hidden underground to store their food.
 These squirrels also have a bit of a sweet tooth, and sometimes tap into sugar maple trees, so that they can harvest the sugar that is located in the sap.